-** While browsing the Wisconsin Native Plant Guide, double click on the page to zoom in/out. ***Hardcopies are available for purchase in-store.
+** While browsing the Wisconsin Native Plant Guide, double click on the page to zoom in/out. ***Hardcopies are available for purchase at our nursery.

 Ben French is our head propagator and resident plant guru.
 He hails from a long line of expert propagators that have been perfecting the craft over the last century.
 Ben and his team of plant experts are where it all starts for many of the plants we produce here at the nursery.
 When not busy growing the natives of tomorrow, Ben can be found giving demonstrations to local groups and state schools.

 Did you know that many of our native plants are grown from locally-collected seed?
 This keeps our plants 100% acclimated to our soils and climate.
 While the parent-plant locations are a well-kept secret, we know their offspring will do well in any site!